The Australian Dental Association (ADA) and QIP have worked collaboratively to develop Private Dental Practice Accreditation.

 QIP is approved by the Commission as an accrediting agency under the AHSSQA Scheme.
 QIP and ADA are dedicated to delivering an accreditation program that supports private dental practices to continually improve while reassuring patients of their commitment to safety and quality.

-About the NSQHS Standards
+About the NSQHS Standards for private dental practices

 The NSQHS Standards were developed and are governed by the Commission as part of the Australian Health Service Safety and Quality Accreditation (AHSSQA) Scheme.
 The NSQHS Standards and AHSSQA Scheme are designed to deliver a consistent level of safe and high-quality care across health services in Australia.